Originally posted in 2015 and updated.

-The profound loss of influence the church in North America has experienced over the past 50 years is no longer a surprise.
-Despite watching the slow process unfold leaders either ignore the shift, or at best attempt small incremental changes.
-Pastors are clamouring to find ways to reverse the trend, but is it ‘too little too late’?
+The church in North America has lost profound influence over the past 50 years.
+That’s no longer a surprise to leaders.
+Despite watching the slow decline unfold leaders have either ignored the shift, or at best made attempt small incremental changes.
+Some pastors have given up, while others are clamouring to find ways to reverse the trend.
+Is it ‘too little too late’?

-I believe, on average, churches that claim success are boasting in a superficial trend, and those that copy will only hasten their demise.
+I believe, on average, churches that claim success are boasting in a superficial trend, and copying the trends will only hasten demise.
 Here’s why.

 - 1. Births.